NEW: Searchers find three of four life rafts believed to be from two copters that crashed

-The Coast Guard asked people along the coast to alert the Marines if they find any debris.
-The area is a popular surfing destination and surfers were told to avoid any debris in the water.
+The Coast Guard asked people along the coast to alert the Marines if they found any debris.
+The area is a popular surfing destination, and surfers were told to avoid any debris in the water to prevent injuries.

 The two CH-53 copters appear to have gone down during a training flight off the Hawaii island of Oahu late Thursday, authorities said.
 No mayday call was received, just word that something had gone wrong, said Carr said.

 A civilian on the beach first told authorities of seeing a fireball, followed by a second person reporting a flare.